JoeB989/Exp_EditSF/README.md

 	- only differences
 	- full files with differences highlighted, navigate differences buttons
 2. Save a project with multiple file paths, so can re-examine as the game progresses

+## TDD_TileGen
+Generates content for tile_upgrades.xml from a tile-definition xml file.

+Details TBD

 ## TDD_Rotate
 A work in progress utility to rotate unique settlement models on the campaign.